 How long does it take to sell a mobile app?
 From first introduction to close, most off-market deals take 60 to 120 days.
 Getting your financials and documentation ready before you start will cut that time significantly.

 If you are thinking about how to sell your app in the next 6 to 24 months, the best time to start preparing is now.
-Apple requires a formal app transfer process that can add weeks to a close if you are not prepared for it.
-Start before you need to.

 ]]>